w3c/wai-about-wai/_about/translating.md

 2. Indicate your interest in translating the resource by sending an e-mail to the WAI and W3C translations lists using this [e-mail template](mailto:public-wai-translations@w3.org?cc=w3c-translators@w3.org&amp;subject=%5Blang%5D%20Intent%20to%20Translate%3A%20%5Btitle%5D&amp;body=I%20would%20like%20to%20translate%20in%20to%20%5Blanguage%5D%20the%20following%20resource%3A%0A%5BEnglish%20title%5D%0A%5BURI%5D%0A%0AI%20have%20read%20the%20information%20on%20Translating%20WAI%20Documents%20at%20https%3A%2F%2Fwww.w3.org%2FWAI%2Fabout%2Ftranslating%2F%0A%0AI%20will%20wait%20for%20confirmation%20that%20the%20resource%20is%20ready%20for%20translation.).
    * WAI staff will send you an e-mail when the resource is ready to be translated.
 It will include instructions for translating the file.

-## Important Translations Guidance {#important}

-* **Do not change or adapt or add to the meaning of the English version in your translation**.
-If you have suggestions for changes to the English version, submit them via GitHub or e-mail using the links in the "Help improve this page" box near the bottom of the page.
-* Check if there is any translation guidance for the specific language. _{@@link}_
-* Make sure to translate image alts.
-* Please leave the code, HTML, and markdown as is without changing it (other than at the top as noted after #).
-* If you have any questions about the translation, please e-mail them to [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org).

-By submitting a translation, you agree:
-* To the redistribution terms of the [W3C Document License](https://www.w3.org/Consortium/Legal/2015/doc-license).
-Your translation may be republished by the W3C or other entities if it is done in compliance with the License terms.
-* That the W3C may rescind your right to publish or distribute the derivative work if the W3C finds that it leads to confusion regarding the original document's status or integrity. ([Source](http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620#translate).)

-### Updating Resources

-When the English version of a resource is updated, we will inform translators what has changed<!-- @@by GitHub &/or e-mail -->, and request that translators update their translation.

-If the changes are only small changes, such as a new paragraph or a new short section, we might add the English to the translation while awaiting an update.
-If the changes are substantive, the translation will be removed until an updated version is provided.

 {% include_cached excol.html type="start" id="more-instructions" %}

 ### More Translation Instructions